Milo123459/Spencer/CONTRIBUTING.md

 Once you've forked it, clone the repo on your machine (or an online code editor like gitpod).

 No need to install dependencies, we use Yarn [Berry](https://github.com/yarnpkg/berry) - a glorified name for Yarn 2.
-We use the PnP (PlugNPlay) feature on Yarn to allow for 0 installs.
+We use the PnP (PlugNPlay) feature on Yarn to allow for 0 installs. (all though, to be sure, run `yarn`)

 Some things to keep in mind: